Palmer-Digitronics/WSBManager/README.md

  git clone https://github.com/Palmer-Digitronics/WSBManager C:\Sandbox
  ```
  - For now, the repo MUST be in the root of C:\ for the setup script to work correctly...
 This will be addressed soon (well, sooner or later)
- - After the repo is in C:\Sandbox, navigate to Sandbox\Apps and run setup_apps.ps1.
-This will download all required applications, formatted
+ - After the repo is in C:\Sandbox, start by running Setup.ahk.
+This will download all required applications, and write configuration data to WSBM.ini for use elsewhere
- for the configuration scripts
  - Windows sandbox offers a large number of customizable options for the VM - most of these are not allowed by WSBM.
 WSBM assigns the VM to
  act as an isolated client, and any option that requires turning isolated client off is not available.
  - That said, I do not recommend WSBM for live malware analysis.
 However, when you have a file that you are unsure of and would quickly like to